Feral-Jas/flink-web-dashboard/README.md

 ## installation

-1. check proxy.json
 1. check proxy.conf.json
-1. npm run proxy
+2 npm run proxy

-ISSUE-1 init
-FLINK-5 check
-FLINK-3 check
+## 2.2-2.5
+1. using webflux & nio
+2. using springboot
+3. using netty